vishal-240/WiDS-RL-submissions/README.md

 You're going to implement the greedy and $\epsilon$-greedy algorithms and observe how one is better than the other and make changes

+Read the Chapter in Sutton and Barto and implement the algorithms in the `work_on_bandits.py` file